AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Customer Journey Analytics – holiday/peak season readiness: The 5 Ps

-#### Preparation
+#### Prepare for scale

-*    Pre-identified connections:
-Review CJA connections and data views; establish which Connections and Data Views require enhanced monitoring and provisioning.
+*    Review CJA connections and data views; establish which Connections and Data Views require enhanced monitoring and provisioning.
-*    Provisioning:
-Confirm provisioning is sufficient for holiday scale; upscale critical Connections and Data Views as needed, and see [Manage Connections](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/manage-connections) for more information.
+*    Confirm provisioning is sufficient for holiday scale; upscale critical Connections and Data Views as needed, and see [Manage Connections](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/manage-connections) for more information.

-#### Performance
+#### Monitor performance

-*    Monitor & manage system load:
-Leverage RAM ([[!UICONTROL Reporting Activity Manager] overview](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-overview)) to monitor active and queued reporting requests in real time, identify at-capacity connections, and spot bottlenecks.
+*    Leverage RAM ([[!UICONTROL Reporting Activity Manager] overview](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-overview)) to monitor active and queued reporting requests in real time, identify at-capacity connections, and spot bottlenecks.
-*    Data availability & latency:
-Watch for increased latency during peak load using the [Errors And Troubleshooting Guide](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/error-messages) and [Known Limitations](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/aw-limitations) articles.
+*    Watch for increased latency during peak load using the [Errors And Troubleshooting Guide](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/error-messages) and [Known Limitations](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/aw-limitations) articles.
-*    Proactive admin actions:
-Empower admins to preemptively suspend or cancel long-running/blocked requests via RAM, and see the [Cancel reporting requests in CJA](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-cancel-requests) article.
+*    Empower admins to preemptively suspend or cancel long-running/blocked requests via RAM, and see the [Cancel reporting requests in CJA](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-cancel-requests) article.

-#### Proactivity
+#### Best practices

-*    Scheduled reports & exports optimization:
-Schedule exports/reports during low-traffic periods to smooth load and minimize latency, reference the [Scheduled reports](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-components/scheduled-projects-manager) article.
-Spread Out Requests: Schedule reports at different intervals throughout the day.
+*    Schedule exports/reports during low-traffic periods to smooth load and minimize latency.
+Refer to the [Scheduled reports](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-components/scheduled-projects-manager) article.
-*    Workspace optimization:
+*    Spread out Requests: Schedule reports at different intervals throughout the day.
-Reduce panels, simplify segments, shorten date ranges, and avoid excess concurrent jobs, and see the details in the [Optimizing CJA Workspace Performance](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/optimizing-performance) article.
+*    Reduce panels, simplify segments, shorten date ranges, and avoid excess concurrent jobs, and see the [Optimizing CJA Workspace Performance](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/optimizing-performance) article for details.

-#### Problem resolution

-*    Troubleshooting workspace errors:
+#### Troubleshooting

-Refer to error messages for the cause and recommended actions; use RAM ([!UICONTROL Reporting Activity Manager]) to clear bottlenecks and manage concurrency effectively, and check [CJA Workspace Error Handling](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/error-messages) for more details.
+*    When troubleshooting workspace errors, refer to error messages for the cause and recommended actions; use RAM ([!UICONTROL Reporting Activity Manager]) to clear bottlenecks and manage concurrency effectively.
+See [CJA Workspace Error Handling](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-workspace/workspace-faq/error-messages) for more details.
-*    Admin self-diagnosis:
-Use RAM ([[!UICONTROL Reporting Activity Manager] in CJA](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-overview)) to pinpoint problematic users, queries, or projects; prioritize and terminate/cancel as needed.
+*    Use RAM ([[!UICONTROL Reporting Activity Manager] in CJA](https://experienceleague.adobe.com/en/docs/analytics-platform/using/reporting-activity-manager/reporting-activity-overview)) to pinpoint problematic users, queries, or projects; prioritize and terminate/cancel as needed.

-#### Post-mortem
+#### Post-peak learns

-*    Review performance & incident logs:
-After the holiday/peak period, review the impact of the best practices provided.
+*    After the holiday/peak period, review performance & incident logs to evaluate the impact of the best practices provided.
-*    Workspace & report analysis:
-Review slow queries and user tasks to identify patterns/trends that can be optimized for the next season.
+*    Review slow queries and user tasks to identify patterns/trends that can be optimized for the next season.
-*    Feedback loop:
-Gather feedback from users and stakeholders—update your own runbooks and readiness plans using newly gained insights.
+*    Gather feedback from users and stakeholders—update your own runbooks and readiness plans using newly gained insights.
-*    Continuous improvement:
-Provide feedback to the Adobe teams via your Account team.
+*    Provide feedback to the Adobe teams via your Account team.

 +++